-- Eat small meals and snacks at regular intervals during the day, add salt to your food at the table (not during cooking). - Avoid too many sugary foods (e.g. chocolate or sweets) and drinks (e.g. lucozade) - Eat salty snacks (e.g. crisps, nuts and soup, marmite) - Use drinks containing caffeine (e.g. coffee) but not in the evening.
+• Eat small meals and snacks at regular intervals during the day, add salt to your food at the table (not during cooking).

+- Avoid too many sugary foods (e.g. chocolate or sweets) and drinks (e.g. lucozade) - Eat salty snacks (e.g. crisps, nuts and soup, marmite) if your swallow is safe to do so (i.e. they don't make you cough). - Use drinks containing caffeine (e.g. coffee) but not late afternoon or evening.
+Caffeine can cause dehydration, so be sure to drink plenty of water and other fluids without caffeine.